 My friend and client, Juan, went on a holiday a couple of months ago.
-Juan's from a small town in the Pyrenees, just outside of Barcelona, and he was going back home with his wife and kids for a two-week vacation.
-Unfortunately, it turned out to only be a one-week vacation because his company's international meeting was held in Barcelona during his break and he felt duty-bound to attend.
+Juan’s from a small town in the Pyrenees, just outside of Barcelona, and he was going back home with his wife and kids for a two-week vacation.
+Unfortunately, it turned out to only be a one-week vacation because his company’s international marketing meeting was held in Barcelona during his break and he felt duty-bound to attend.

 Of course I could empathize.
 When Gloria and I got married, we didn’t go on a honeymoon because I had some client emergency or other and had to cancel our trip so I could deal with it.
 But here’s the funny part: 27 years later, we still remember that we didn’t go on a honeymoon but we can’t remember what it was that was so damn important at the time.
 And even though we have worked with the Greater Miami Convention & Visitors Bureau for going on 20 years now, we don’t have any 26-year old client relationships so whoever it was isn’t with us anymore regardless of what sacrifice we made for them.